Letting the fresh air in

 A discussion on ventilation requirements for Canadian homes

 One of my favourite feelings in the world is the first time I throw open a window in my home after a long, cold Canadian winter and take a deep breath of fresh air as I look outside and watch nature wake from her slumber.
-There's nothing quite like taking that first, deep breath of fresh air or sleeping with the windows open for the first time; it feels like I'm letting mother nature air out my home and push out the stale, lingering feeling of old man winter.
+It feels like I'm letting mother nature air out my home and push out the stale, lingering feeling of old man winter.

 My home was constructed in the late 1970s as part of a planned subdivision in my community.
 Tract homes are notorious for being built quickly and to minimum code requirements, and my home was no exception.
 Up until the early 1980s, homes were ventilated through the envelope by negatively exhausting the interior of the home, typically by turning on a mechanical exhaust device in the home such as a bathroom exhaust fan, kitchen range hood, clothes dryer or central vacuum.
 These devices exhaust a considerable amount of air in a relatively short amount of time, creating a pressure imbalance and forcing outdoor air through the envelope to flush out any contaminants produced in the home.
 This is referred to as an 'exhaust only' ventilation system and was pretty par for the course here in Ontario.